getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 Start VSCode and open the folder with the ifme repository.

-(image: 101.png, a screenshot of the VSCode with the ifme folde opened)
+_{image: 101.png, a screenshot of the VSCode with the ifme folder open}_

 ### Build ifme